MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/prepare-to-install-sites.md

 -   **Adding a secondary site**:  You use the Configuration Manager console to install a secondary site as a child site below a primary site.
 Other methods are not supported for secondary sites.

 ## <a name="bkmk_tasks"></a>  Common tasks to complete before starting an installation
--   **Understand the hierarchy topology you will use for your deployment.**
+-   **Understand the hierarchy topology you will use for your deployment**
 For more information, see [Design a hierarchy of sites for System Center Configuration Manager](../../../../core/plan-design/hierarchy/design-a-hierarchy-of-sites.md).

--   **Prepare and configure individual servers to meet prerequisites and supported configurations for use with Configuration Manager.**
+-   **Prepare and configure individual servers to meet prerequisites and supported configurations for use with Configuration Manager**
 For more information, see [Site and site system prerequisites](../../../../core/plan-design/configs/site-and-site-system-prerequisites.md).

--   **Install and configure SQL Server to host the site database.**
+-   **Install and configure SQL Server to host the site database**
 For more information, see [Support for SQL Server versions for System Center Configuration Manager](../../../../core/plan-design/configs/support-for-sql-server-versions.md).

--   **Prepare your network environment to support Configuration Manager.**
+-   **Prepare your network environment to support Configuration Manager**
 For more information, see [Configure firewalls, ports, and domains to prepare for Configuration Manager](/sccm/core/plan-design/network/configure-firewalls-ports-domains).

-- **If you will use a public key identifier (PKI), prepare your infrastructure and certificates.**
+- **If you will use a public key infrastructure (PKI), prepare your infrastructure and certificates**
 For more information, see [PKI certificate requirements for Configuration Manager](../../../../core/plan-design/network/pki-certificate-requirements.md).

--   **Install the latest security updates on computers you will use as site servers or site system servers, and when necessary, restart them.**
+-   **Install the latest security updates on computers you will use as site servers or site system servers, and when necessary, restart them**

 ## <a name="bkmk_sitecodes"></a>  About site names and site codes
 Site codes and site names are used to identify and manage the sites in a Configuration Manager hierarchy.
 In the Configuration Manager console, the site code and site name are displayed in the &lt;*site code*\> - &lt;*site name*\> format.
 Every site code that you use in your hierarchy must be unique.
 If the Active Directory schema is extended for Configuration Manager, and sites are publishing data, the site codes used within an Active Directory forest must be unique even if they are used in a different Configuration Manager hierarchy or if they have been used in earlier Configuration Manager installations.
 Be sure to carefully plan your site codes and site names before you deploy your hierarchy.